 Join one of Naples Zoo’s Education Programs or Camps

 Education is at the heart of zoo’s mission.
 Sign up for Safari Squad, an educational adventure for children ages three to five and a parent, featuring an animal encounter, storybook reading, arts-and-crafts projects and other themed activities.
 Older kids (ages five to 12) will love Camp WILD, a daily or weekly camp with games, behind-the-scenes zoo tours and immersive animal encounters.
-Or treat yourself to a Zoo Yoga class, where guests of all ages are invited to breathe, stretch and relax in nature during an instructor-led yoga flow.

 Grab a Snack or Meal at Wynn’s Locations Throughout the Zoo

 All that exploring is bound to make you hungry!
 There are three Wynn’s Markets located throughout the zoo that serve signature sandwiches, salads, hot dogs, snacks and desserts, as well as shade-grown, organic and fair-trade coffee.
 Guests are also welcome to bring a cooler or picnic lunch, but keep in mind that alcoholic beverages and plastic lids and straws may not be brought into the Zoo.

 Naples Zoo is currently open at limited capacity seven days a week from 8:30 a.m. to 4 p.m., with the last entry at 2 p.m.
 They have implemented timed entrance ticketing, outdoor entry and exit, one-way paths, temporary closures of certain features and enclosed areas, and other restrictions to ensure safety.
 Hand sanitizing stations also have been installed throughout the zoo.